 - Is a resident and has an address in the State of Oregon.

 - Is not under the influence of alcohol of drugs at the time of release.
-(Inmates may not be released until they are a .04 BAC.)
+(Adults in custody may not be released until they are a .04 BAC.)

 - Has been the immediate subject of a State Bureau record check showing: